 How to apply

-Application forms are available on this page when the round is open.
+Application forms for the 2023 round will become available on this webpage when the round opens.

 NAIDOC Week Grants Program

 To view lists of recipients from recent funding periods visit this section of the Community Grants Program page.